 For further understanding of camera flash, please see this video by Michael The Maven, which is very useful for beginners.
 It is a very informative tutorial about how to use the camera flash for best results, enjoy:

-I hope this general presentation helped you to have a better idea about camera flash types, what they do, and from where to buy them at a reasonable price.
-Don’t get a hurry, think about which are your priorities and buy only if you conclude that you need it.
+I hope this general presentation helped you to have a better idea about camera flash types, what they do, and where to buy them at a reasonable price.
+Don’t hurry, think about your priorities, and buy only if you conclude that you need it.

-It is easier and better for your financial life to acquire something later in time when you decide you need extra gear than to buy stuff in the beginning and come later to the conclusion that you have never had a use for that.
+It is easier and better for your financial life to acquire something later when you decide you need extra gear than to buy stuff initially and come later to the conclusion that you have never had a use for that.
 I did that and lost some money.

 My goal is not only to share information but my experience also.
-For that, I am talking mostly about my mistakes, which I am hoping is a possible way to keep others from doing the same as I’ve done.
+For that, I am talking mostly about my mistakes, which I hope is a possible way to keep others from doing the same as I’ve done.

 Please ask below if you need more information, or comment with anything you may want to add.
-I am always happy to help and to learn from your experience if you’re happy to share too.
+I am always happy to help and learn from your experience if you’re happy to share.
 Thanks for reading through the end!